Facebook Pixel

 To stay safe, wear insect repellent.
 Carry a portable mini fan.
 Cover your skin to avoid mosquito bites.

-Yellow Fever Vaccine in Lima (NOT FREE)
+Yellow Fever Vaccine in Lima (Paid Option)

-Yellow Fever Vaccine in Arequipa (FREE)
+Yellow Fever Vaccine in Arequipa (Free Option)

-Other Health Tips for Traveling in Peru
+Other Health Concerns for Peru Travelers

 Peru has many landscapes.
 Each place has its own health risks.